DragonU-2/DragonU-2/README.md

 ### Hi there 👋
+My name is Roark Martin.
+I grew up in Eastern Iowa and have been an Iowa State Fan since I was very young.
+I am interested in learning more basics of coding and improving on my coding skills.
+My favorite hobby at the moment is Brazillian Jiu Jitsu, I have also been spending some time building model aircraft.

+📫 How to reach me: roarkm@iastate.edu
 <!--
 **DragonU-2/DragonU-2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.